casperin/functional-js/README.md

 var addY = push( 'y' );

-// addZ is now a function that takes an array and returns and array with 'y'
+// addY is now a function that takes an array and returns and array with 'y'
 // pushed onto it

 var c = addY( a );